plone/volto/docs/source/development/add-ons/load-add-on-configuration.md

 ---
 myst:
   html_meta:
-    "description": "Loading configuration from add-ons"
+    "description": "Load configuration from add-ons"
-    "property=og:description": "Loading configuration from add-ons"
+    "property=og:description": "Load configuration from add-ons"
-    "property=og:title": "Loading configuration from add-ons"
+    "property=og:title": "Load configuration from add-ons"
     "keywords": "Volto, add-on, extensions, frontend, Plone, configuration"
 ---

-# Loading configuration from add-ons
+# Load configuration from add-ons

-As a convenience, an add-on can export configuration functions that can mutate, in-place, the overall Volto {term}`configuration registry`.
+As a convenience, an add-on can export configuration functions that can mutate in-place the overall Volto {term}`configuration registry`.
-An add-on can export multiple configurations methods, making it possible to selectively choose which specific add-on functionality you want to load.
+An add-on can export multiple configuration methods, making it possible to selectively choose which specific add-on functionality you want to load.

-Some add-ons might choose to allow the Volto project to selectively load some of their configuration, so they may offer additional configuration functions, which you can load by overloading the add-on name in the `addons` package.json key, like so:
+Some add-ons might allow the Volto project to selectively load some of their configuration, so they may offer additional configuration functions.
+You can load them by overloading the add-on name in the `addons` {file}`package.json` key, as shown.

 ```{code-block} json
 :emphasize-lines: 4